EPCCed/SiMLInt/docs/README.md

 SiMLInt is an [ExCALIBUR](https://excalibur.ac.uk/) project demonstrating how to integrate Machine Learning (ML) to physics simulations.
 It combines commonly used, open-source tools and few in-house Python scripts to execute ML-aided computational fluid dynamics simulations.
-This page explains how to set-up the workflow to apply the same techniques to other simulations, possibly using a different set of tools.
+This page explains how to set-up the workflow to apply the same techniques to other simulations.

-SiMLInt workflow is currently based on [Learned Correction](https://www.pnas.org/doi/full/10.1073/pnas.2101784118) (LC), where the system is simulated with a coarser-than-optimal resolution, and the error resulting from this under-resolution is frequently corrected using an convolutional neural network (CNN), which is trained to predict the difference between the coarse and the fully-resolved simulation.

 ## Codes and Dependencies